k1915361/2024-Nov-frontend-nextjs/README.md

 ### 2025

-[ ] actions database: save the new dataset after an action.
-[ ] new dataset/model saved in file system after an action.
+[ ] new model saved in file system after an action.
-[ ] Integrate models and dataset action scripts.
+[ ] Integrate models and dataset action AI/dataset scripts.
 [ ] Make video demo and send to Team of the update at 26th Feb.
+[ ] Setup Ngrok to make servers available online.
+[ ] Update API's data source to MinIO.

 [ ] DD.MM.
 Todo description.

+[x] 21.02. dataset action/task database: save the new dataset after an action.
+[x] 21.02. new dataset saved in file system after an action/task.
 [x] 18.02. model forking.
 [x] 17.02.
 Test all action buttons.
 [x] 14.02.
 Enable HTTPs on both Django and Next app - set up local certificate authority (CA).
 Document this setup.